Updated: Sep 8

 Six weeks to go.
 I was walking into work and the severe pains in my gut put me on the ground.
 I called my doctor and was put on full-time bed rest.
 It was preterm labor.
 I was able to work part-time at my office and part-time at home.
 This way I didn’t run out of all my PTO before my baby was born.

 As my boy grew inside me I could feel him trying to turn around but he would only go halfway.
 He was breech.
 My heart said just let it happen, my gut told me something wasn't right and to not take any chances.

 I was constantly hungry for rolled pickles and spinach dip.
 He always had the hiccups.
-Total of about 60 pounds was gained, it was not an easy pregnancy.
+A total of about 60 pounds was gained, it was not an easy pregnancy.

-June 1 at an appointment, the doctor discussed the procedure of turning him around for birth.
-They could monitor his heartbeat but could not see the where the cord was.
-She made it crystal clear that if there was any decline in his heartbeat, she would immediately do an emergency c-section.
+On June 1 at an appointment, the doctor discussed the procedure of turning him around for birth.
+They could monitor his heartbeat but could not see where the cord was.
+She made it crystal clear that if there was any decline in his heartbeat, she would immediately do an emergency C-section.
 A c-section birth was scheduled.
 Whatever birthing plan I had, went right out the window.
-Scheduling your child's birth isn't what's "suppose" to happen.
+Scheduling your child's birth isn't what's "supposed" to happen.

 The birth was scheduled for two weeks before my actual due date.
 She did not want me to go into labor.

 June 18 - The day came, we went to the hospital.
 I was prepped and wheeled into the operating room for the spinal to prepare for the surgery.
 The room was cold with bright white walls and metal tables everywhere.
 The table was small.
 There were a lot of people in the room yet I felt all alone and scared.
 This was not exactly how I ever imagined the birth of my child.
 But my baby’s health was more important than the birth plan I had.